 Secured OTP Indicator bit.
-The Secured OTP indicator bit shows the chip is locked by factory before ex- factory or not.
-When it is "0", it indicates non-factory lock; "1" indicates factory- lock.
+The Secured OTP indicator bit shows the chip is locked by factory or not.
+When it is "0", it indicates non-factory lock; "1" indicates factory-lock.

 Lock-down Secured OTP (LDSO) bit.
 By writing WRSCUR instruction, the LDSO bit may be set to "1" for customer lock-down purpose.
 However, once the bit is set to "1" (lock-down), the LDSO bit and the 4K-bit Secured OTP area cannot be updated any more.
-While it is in 4K-bit Secured OTP mode, array access is not allowed.